kayvan-sh/Shrek-Run/README.md

 ## Season 6 is out !
 The biggest update ever!

-# ⬇️ Download and play
+# ⬇️ Shrek Run's Web page
-You can [download Shrek](https://t.me/moshreks/2609) for free and enjoy !
+More info in our [Web Pgae](https://kayvan-sh.github.io/Shrek-Run).

 # 📝 Change log